 In total, we contacted 1,312 non-executive directors of 421 firms and 556 investors at 231 asset managers or asset owners.
 We obtained responses from 203 directors and 159 investors; 170 (132) answered every question.
-This corresponds to a response rate of 15.5% for directors (13.0% counting only directors who answered every question) and 28.6% (23.7%) for investors.
-This compares favorably with response rates of 4-15% for the survey papers referenced in Section 1.5 After receiving the survey results, we interviewed 14 respondents to explore the reasons behind their responses.
-The interviewees were a mix of investors (both asset managers and asset owners, and fund managers and governance specialists) and directors across industries.
+This corresponds to a response rate of 15.5% for directors (13.0% who answered every question) and 28.6% (23.7%) for investors.9 This compares favorably with response rates of 4-15% for the survey papers referenced in Section 1.
+We then interviewed 14 respondents to explore the reasons behind their responses.
+The interviewees were selected because they filled in several free text responses and to create a mix of investors (asset managers and asset owners, and fund managers and governance specialists) and directors across industries.

 Table OA1 presents summary statistics on the director respondents.
-39% were from the FTSE 100, 36% from the FTSE 250 (the next 250 largest firms), and 22% from the FTSE Small Cap index.
-27% of respondents were board chairs, 33% were RemCo chairs, and 24% were other RemCo members.
-They represented a broad set of industries, with financial services being the most common, consistent with the composition of the UK stock market.
-In Table OA2, we show that the industry breakdown of the sample is representative of the FTSE All-Share index.
+39% were from the FTSE 100, 36% from the FTSE 250, and 22% from the FTSE Small Cap index.
+27% were board chairs, 33% RemCo chairs, and 24% other RemCo members.
+Table OA2 shows that the industry breakdown is representative of the FTSE All-Share index.
+The responses were similar across subsamples, including sector, size of company, and director role.
+We therefore tabulate aggregate results and highlight in the text cases where there were variations across subsets.

 Table OA3 contains summary statistics for the investor respondents.
 80% were from asset managers, 8% from asset owners, and 13% from hybrids, such as pension funds.
-52% of respondents were governance specialists, 26% fund managers, 8% stock analysts, and 6% CIOs.
+52% were governance specialists, 26% fund managers, 8% stock analysts, and 6% CIOs.
 Where there is no confusion, we will use "fund managers" to encompass these last three categories.
-Fund managers are primarily evaluated according to investment returns, and thus may be more concerned with the impact of pay on firm performance.
-Governance specialists may be more sensitive to the societal consequences of pay.
-However, the responses from fund managers and governance specialists were generally similar, and we will highlight the few cases in which they differed.
+Fund managers are primarily evaluated according to returns, while governance specialists may be more sensitive to the societal consequences of pay.
+However, the responses from both groups were generally similar, as were responses from investors of different sizes.
+We will highlight the few cases where they differed.

-5 The results presented are based on all responses, but do not change materially if we only include respondents who answered every question.
+9 The results presented are based on all responses, but do not change materially if we only include respondents who answered every question.